 How I loved this old house!

 The other special places were behind the pedestal table and under the stairway.
 We called them cubbyholes.
 Dad’s was the smaller one above, where he kept his watch and billfold and mysterious papers.

-The one underneath was large enough that two young girls could sit in there on the floor in the dark and strike flint rocks to get a glow.
-We kept our treasures in there, birds’ nests and whatever else we’d found as we explored the farm.
+The one underneath was large enough that two young girls could sit on the floor and keep our treasures in there, birds’ nests, pretty rocks, and whatever else we’d found as we explored the farm.

 What I remember most about those cubbyholes, though, was the strong smell of mice.
 Mom had to set mousetraps in most of the rooms, especially the kitchen, hating to find mouse pellets among her utensils.

-Then one day when Dad’s parents were leaving after a visit, Grandma’s foot broke through a board on the front porch.
+Then one day when Grandpa and Grandma were leaving after a visit, Grandma’s foot broke through a board on the front porch.
 That triggered some earnest planning and they eventually tore down my childhood mansion.

 But my mother got her small green mouse-proof house.